 There are plenty of reasons behind the frequent restart problem.
-Some of the common causes are – corrupted drivers, defected hardware and malware infections plus numerous other issues.
-However, it is difficult to point out one reason behind the reboot loop.
+Some of the common causes are – corrupted drivers, defective hardware and malware infections, plus numerous other issues.
+However, it isn’t easy to point out one reason behind the reboot loop.
 Recently, some Windows users are facing the restart issue after updating their software to Windows 10.

 Hardware failure or system instability can cause the computer to reboot automatically.
 The problem could be the RAM, Hard Drive, Power Supply, Graphic Card or External devices: – or it could be an overheating or BIOS issue.

 How to fix the windows 10 restart loop?

 So, as the error is pretty common, there are plenty of different solutions available to fix the issue and some of the promising solutions are –

 Install the latest windows updates on your computer is the most recommended solution before applying any solution to fix the restart loop.
 Microsoft regularly releases cumulative updates with various bug fixes and improvements.
 And may the latest windows update have the bug fix that causing reboot loop on your computer.